ziqian98/ziqian98.github.io/_pages/about.md

   * Word alignment between English and French sentence by HMM using Viterbi and EM algorithm with **0.1976** of AER

-* ### Predicting the Stock Market with Large Scale Reddit Comments Data (300GB)
-* Machine Learning Department, Carnegie Mellon University.
-2020.1 - 2020.5
-  * Built logistic regression and PCA model by **PySpark** on AWS EMR and **AWS S3** and achieved around **65%** accuracy.
-  * Built a scalable Entity Resolution System by inverted index and **pair RDDs** to measure similarities among large texts.

 * ### Question Answering in Math World Problems on MathQA dataset
 * Language Technologies Institute, Carnegie Mellon University, 2020.1 - 2020.5
   * Made improvements to the baseline Seq2Prog model, obtaining a accuracy of **54.6%** for an ensemble model.

-* ### Computer System Design
-* Computer Science Deparment, Carnegie Mellon University, 2019.4 - 2019.8
-  * Designed a **cache simulator** with hit, miss, evict (LRU) behaviors, a **shell program** with job control and I/O redirections.
-  * Implemented a **dynamic memory allocator library** in C including malloc, free, calloc, realloc features, using segregated free lists with first-fit search, immediate coalescing of free blocks, and a separate singly linked list for small free blocks.

 * ### Audio Sentiment Analysis by a Parallel and Utterance-Dependent Deep Learning Network
 * Department of Computer Science of Technology, Tsinghua University, 2017.10 - 2019.3